novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 }
 ```

-Don't forget to register all providers and controller in `notification.module.ts` file:
+Lastly, don't forget to register all providers and controller in `notification.module.ts` file:
 ```ts
 // notification.module.ts
 import { Module } from '@nestjs/common';
 import { ConfigModule } from '@nestjs/config';
 import { NovuProvider } from './novu.provider';